mira-merkell/clap-clap/README.md

             let (front_l, front_r) = (delay[front][0], delay[front][1]);

             // Write from the in port into the back of the delay line.
-            // Swap stereo channels, feed the signal back with 0.66 damping. delay[back][0] = frame[1] + 0.66 * front_r;
+            // Feed the signal back with 0.66 damping, swap left/right channels. delay[back][0] = frame[1] + 0.66 * front_r;
             delay[back][1] = frame[0] + 0.66 * front_l;